 TEFL Course Curriculum Assessment Categories

-Our TEFL course curriculum and training course provides our Assessment Categories are split into six sections; Learner and teacher motivation, Language analysis and awareness, Language skill (Productive and Receptive), Planning and resource development, Teaching skills and professionalism, and Specialized teaching disciplines (English for Specific Purposes).
+Our TEFL course curriculum and training course provide our Assessment Categories are split into six sections; Learner and teacher motivation, Language analysis and awareness, Language skill (Productive and Receptive), Planning and resource development, Teaching skills and professionalism, and Specialized teaching disciplines (English for Specific Purposes).

 Assessment Categories and Weights: